 Rolled oats.
 You can use quick or instant oats.
 Do not use steel cut as they won't blend smoothly.

 Peanut butter.
-You can use PB powder instead of peanut butter, just add 3 more milk cubes and add a bit more liquid milk if needed to blend.
+You can use peanut butter powder instead of peanut butter.
+It will be thinner though so you might want to add a few more frozen milk cubes and even liquid milk to help it blend.

 Frozen milk cubes.
 If you don't have time to freeze the milk, just use it in liquid form.
 Any milk works but full fat coconut milk will add healthy fats and a thicker texture.